Translate the interface of your app to other languages to let more users use your app.

 In the translation editor, search for the text you want to translate and set Behavior to Translate.

-Still in the translation editor, enter the translation in the Translation in (language name) cell.
+While still in the translation editor, enter the translation in the Translation in (language name) cell.

 Switching back to the default language